-This trip was very different than most of most of my trips.
+This trip was very different than most of my trips.
 First, the mantra of the trip was “This is not a workshop.”
 We traveled to Cuba under a people-to-people educational exchange.
-There were no formal classes, photo critiques or anything like that.
+There were no formal classes, photo critiques, or anything like that.

 There was also a tour bus.

 That doesn't mean we didn't learn, though.
 Joe provided insight and tips through the entire week and I picked up a few more lessons to use in the future.
 One of the things I really like about Joe is that he's remarkably consistent with his message.
 That's good because my brain only seems to accept a certain amount of information at a time.
 When I go back for another session to learn from him, I pick up things that I know he's taught, but I just wasn't yet ready to receive.

 One of those lessons on this trip came from his journalistic roots.
 The phrase “entire to detail” is stuck in my mind.
 He wasn't trying to turn us into photojournalists, but it was great to learn how those shooters approach a situation and know how to work their way through it, even if the subject is something they've never seen before.